martyanovandrey/diplodoc-example/docs/en/page.md

 # Diplodoc

 Diplodoc is an open-source platform for working with your documentation in the "Documentation as a Code" paradigm.
-Simple and comfortable solution for everyone.
+Simple and comfortable solution for everyone.1

 ## Advantages of the platform
 ### Easy to use